astroboyAI/Charts3d/README.md

-# barchart3d
+# Charts 3d
-An Android project that implements 3D Bar charts
+An Android project that implements 3D Charts